The Rolling Stones

 January 2013 | Released 'One More Shot' single. |

-This contents of the box above is based on material from the Wikipedia articles List of songs recorded by the Rolling Stones, The Rolling Stones discography, Catching Fire: The Story of Anita Pallenberg & The McKinlay Sisters, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Foreign Affair: The Farewell Tour, Catching Fire: The Story of Anita Pallenberg, The McKinlay Sisters, The Rolling Stones, List of songs recorded by the Rolling Stones & The Rolling Stones discography, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.